 context.moveTo(x[0], y[0]);

-context.quadraticCurveTo(x[1], y[1], x[2] + n * 5y[2] + n * 5);
+context.quadraticCurveTo(x[1], y[1], x[2] + n * 5, y[2] + n * 5);

-context.quadraticCurveTo(x[3], y[3], x[4] + n * 5y[4] + n * n);
+context.quadraticCurveTo(x[3], y[3], x[4] + n * 5, y[4] + n * n);

 context.quadraticCurveTo(x[1], y[1], x[0], y[0]);